-Urban Design Element Creativity Encourage ge innovation; model best practices approach as it relates to original ideas or innovation UDRP The location of the building is a key corner between two important streets, the 8 th Commentary Street corridor and the 13 th Avenue Greenway.
-The presented material did not fully , reflect the importance of this intersection and did not integrate the elements of the 8th Street master plan.
+Urban Design Element Creativity Encourage innovation; model best practices Overall project a Overall project approach as it relates to original ideas or innovation UDRP Commentary The location of the building is a key corner between two important streets, the 8 th Street corridor and the 13 th Avenue Greenway.
+The presented material did not fully reflect the importance of this intersection and did not integrate the elements of the 8 th Street master plan.
 A color landscaping plan may provide better information, however in the current form it is lacking and more emphasis on the public realm at this corner should be given to indicate its significance.
 The main tower portion may be improved through some variation or articulation, as it appears repetitive and uniform in its current design.
-Incorporation of different materials or patterns, or the introduction of more changes in plane, would create a stronger visual presence for the building at this prominent corner.
-Applicant After discussions with Dennis Hoffart David Down, and Response others at the City - the plans have been revised in four important ways: a.)
-Adhering to the 8th Street Master Plan · incorporating the planting and paving requirements · making the building feel all-inclusive at the pedestrian level by defining the prominent corner of 8th & 13th.
-Articulating the ground level architecture along with strategic coloured materials help give the corner and thus the building an identity. creating an interactive building base by allowing retail units and potential outdoor seating b.)
-Adhering to the 13th Avenue Heritage Greenway Plan · no exact master plan exists for this space, however, we have followed the precedent set in other areas along 13th such as: - planting and paving requirements outlined in the 13th Ave Heritage Greenway Plan - incorporating the correct setbacks and clearances outlined in the Greenway Plan - public space adjacent to 13th Ave sidewalk with seating, planting, and lighting to help engage the pedestrian or residents of the building - additional planting adjacent to neighboring site which assists in describing the transition from the retail portion of 8th to the residential access portion off 13th. c.)
-Articulating the retail entryways along both streets (refer to images) · entry glazing/glazing at retail openings have been setback 600mm from building face to create a uniform interest along 8th and 13th retail entry at the corner of 8th & 13th recessed significantly to create a dynamic inviting street corner d.)
-Differentiating the canopy to brighten and celebrate the intersection
+Incorporation of different materials or patterns, or the introduction of more changes in plane, would create a Applicant stronger visual presence for the building at this prominent corner.
+After discussions with Dennis Hoffart David Down, and Response others at the City - the plans have been revised in four important ways: a.)
+Adhering to the 8th Street Master Plan incorporating the planting and paving requirements making the building feel all-inclusive at the pedestrian level by defining the prominent corner of 8th & 13th.
+Articulating the ground level architecture along with strategic coloured materials help give the corner and thus the building an identity. creating an interactive building base by allowing retail units and potential outdoor seating b) Adhering to the 13th Avenue Heritage Creanway b.)
+Adhering to the 13th Avenue Heritage Greenway Plan • no exact master plan exists for this space, however, we have followed the precedent set in other areas along 13th such as: planting and paving requirements outlined in the 13th Ave Heritage Greenway Plan - incorporating the correct setbacks and clearances outlined in the Greenway Plan public space adjacent to 13th Ave sidewalk with seating, planting, and lighting to help engage the pedestrian or residents of the building additional planting adjacent to neighboring site which assists in describing the transition from the retail portion of 8th to the residential access portion off 13th. c.)
+Articulating the retail entryways along both streets (refer to images) entry glazing/glazing at retail openings have been setback 600mm from building face to create a uniform adjacent uses, heights and densities